 The Gunboat 62 is the original performance cruiser from this iconic catamaran brand.
 This boat is well and truly cemented in our Classic Catamarans section.
+Let´s face it, this is the boat that has inspired a whole range of fast yachts from Hudson Yacht´s HH66 catamaran (designed by the same naval architects) to the Balance 526.

 The first boat over the line when the starting gun was fired was founder Peter Johnstone’s Tribe, a Harvey Yachts, South African-built, Melvin & Morrelli designed cat that’s now something of a legend.